Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: On/Off Quadratic Convex Relaxation

-where constraints \eqref{eq: ots_cosine_sine_3} - \eqref{eq: ots_cosine_sine_6} are derived from linear outer approximation of the $\sin(\theta_{ij})$ function \cite{hijazi2017convex}.
+where constraints \eqref{eq: ots_cosine_sine_3} - \eqref{eq: ots_cosine_sine_6} are derived from linear outer approximation of the $\sin(\theta_{ij})$ function \citep{hijazi2017convex}.

-(3) \textit{Extreme-point representation for summation of on/off trilinear terms $(\forall (i, j) \in \mc{A})$: }Next, we substitute the non-convex functions $\cos(\theta_{ij})$ and $\sin(\theta_{ij})$ in constraints \eqref{eq:w_nonconv} with lifted variables $c_{ij}$ and $s_{ij}$ and their convex envelopes, respectively.
+(3) \textit{Extreme-point representation for summation of on/off trilinear terms $(\forall (i, j) \in \mc{A})$: }{\cred Next, we develop a novel extreme-point representation to linearize the sum of two on/off trilinear terms and theoretically prove its tightness.
+We first} substitute the non-convex functions $\cos(\theta_{ij})$ and $\sin(\theta_{ij})$ in constraints \eqref{eq:w_nonconv} with lifted variables $c_{ij}$ and $s_{ij}$ and their convex envelopes, respectively.
 The remaining non-linearities reduce to trilinear terms $v_i v_j c_{ij}$ and $v_i v_j s_{ij}$, which are further controlled by the status of the on/off variable $z_{ij}$.
-To linearize these terms, we generalize the convex hull representation of the extreme-point formulation \cite{lu2018tight,sundar2018optimization} to incorporate on/off variables, as discussed below.
+To linearize these terms, we generalize the convex hull representation of the extreme-point formulation \citep{lu2018tight} to incorporate on/off variables, as discussed below.

-Let the extreme points of the domain $[\underline{\bs{v}}_i, \overline{\bs{v}}_i] \times [\underline{\bs{v}}_j, \overline{\bs{v}}_j] \times [\underline{\bs{c}}_{ij}, \overline{\bs{c}}_{ij}]$ be denoted by $\bs{\xi}^k$ with $k = 1,\hdots,8$, and the extreme points of the domain $[\underline{\bs{v}}_i, \overline{\bs{v}}_i] \times [\underline{\bs{v}}_j, \overline{\bs{v}}_j] \times [\underline{\bs{s}}_{ij}, \sijbar]$ be denoted by $\bs{\gamma}^k, k = 1,\hdots,8$.
+Let the extreme points of the domain $[\underline{\bs{v}}_i, \overline{\bs{v}}_i] \times [\underline{\bs{v}}_j, \overline{\bs{v}}_j] \times [\underline{\bs{c}}_{ij}, \overline{\bs{c}}_{ij}]$ be denoted by $\bs{\xi}^k$ with $k = 1,\hdots,8$, and the extreme points of the domain $[\underline{\bs{v}}_i, \overline{\bs{v}}_i] \times [\underline{\bs{v}}_j, \overline{\bs{v}}_j] \times [\underline{\bs{s}}_{ij}, \sub]$ be denoted by $\bs{\gamma}^k, k = 1,\hdots,8$.
 We relax constraints \eqref{eq:w_nonconv} as follows:

 where $\bs{\xi}_1^k$ is the value of $v_i$ in the extreme point $\bs{\xi}^k$.
 The constants $\bs{\xi}_2^k$, $\bs{\xi}_3^k$, $\bs{\gamma}_1^k$, $\bs{\gamma}_2^k$, and $\bs{\gamma}_3^k$ are similarly defined. $\lambda_{ij,k}^c$ and $\lambda_{ij,k}^s$ are auxiliary multiplier variables for representing a linear combination of the extreme points.
 When $z_{ij} = 1$, constraints \eqref{eq:triform1} connect values of $w^R_{ij}$ and $w^I_{ij}$ with convex combinations of extreme points for trilinear terms; constraints \eqref{eq:triform_2} - \eqref{eq:triform_6} equate the values of $v_i$, $v_j$, $c_{ij}$, and $s_{ij}$ to convex combinations of their respective extreme points in $[\underline{\bs{v}}_i, \overline{\bs{v}}_i] \times [\underline{\bs{v}}_j, \overline{\bs{v}}_j] \times [\underline{\bs{c}}_{ij}, \overline{\bs{c}}_{ij}]$.
 When $z_{ij} = 0$, constraints \eqref{eq:triform1} - \eqref{eq:triform_6} enforce $w^R_{ij} = w^I_{ij} = c_{ij} = s_{ij} = 0$, and impose no constraints on $v_i$ and $v_j$.
 Constraints \eqref{eq:triform_7} ensure that the summations of convex combination coefficients equal to 1 when line $(i, j)$ is switched on, and all the coefficients become 0 when the line is switched off.
 Linking constraints \eqref{eq:triform_link} connect the shared bilinear term $v_i v_j$ that appears in both trilinear terms $v_i v_j \cos(\theta_{ij})$ and $v_i v_j \sin(\theta_{ij})$.